-#VoteRendon: Max Scherzer's favorite player has All-Star stuff
+#VoteRendon?
+Max Scherzer's favorite player has All-Star stuff

 The common theme for Rendon is quality at-bats that last so long, his teammates have had to completely recalibrate their in-game clocks.
 Catcher Matt Wieters, who played the first eight years of his career in Baltimore, now bats behind Rendon in Washington.
 With the Orioles, Wieters used to spend the first three pitches in the on-deck circle swinging a weighted bat.
 Prior to the fourth pitch, he’d ditch the lead pipe and pick up his regular lumber to get ready for his turn.
 But in D.C., with Rendon hitting in front of him, he quickly realized that changing sticks after three pitches was jumping the gun.

-“I was picking up my regular bat and not doing anything with it for a while,” said Wieters, “so now I go four pitches.
+“I was picking up my regular bat and not doing anything with it for a while,” Wieters said, “so now I go four pitches.
 But it’s a good problem to have.”

 It’s a lot better than the problem the former Baltimore backstop used to have with respect to Rendon.